The Driver's Handbook

 Giving way to the right at intersections without lights, signs or road markings

-You must give way to any vehicle or vehicles, including bicycles, approaching from the right at an intersection not controlled by signs or traffic signals and not a T-intersection.
+You must give way to any vehicle, including bicycles, approaching from the right at an intersection not controlled by signs or traffic signals and not a T-intersection.
 This is known as the 'Give Way to the Right' rule (Examples 32, 33, 34 and 35).

 Giving way when lines of traffic merge